-Zero Discrimination Day is a global event which takes place on 1st March annually.
+Zero Discrimination Day is a global event that takes place on 1st March annually.
 Lead by UNAIDS, the event is a call to people everywhere to promote and celebrate diversity, tolerance and inclusion and to stand together to end discrimination.
 It is an opportunity to celebrate everyone’s right to live a full and productive life with dignity – no matter what they look like, where they come from or whom they love.

 Discrimination is often based on misinformation or fear of the unknown.
 Discriminationis a violation of human rights and must not go unchallenged.
 Everyone can be part of the transformation and stand out for fair, equal and just societies.